 Forensics Accounting and No-Fault Insurance Go Hand-in-Hand

 When a no-fault insurance claim includes loss of income, is complex, or appears fraudulent, the education, skills, and expertise of a Forensic Accountant is invaluable.
 They can accurately interpret the financial data, exhibit an understanding of contracts and policies, verify documentation, and deliver fact-based evidence to the settlement table.
-To learn more, please reach out to Ms. Isaacs or any one of our international team of forensic professionals.
+To learn more, reach out to any one of our international team of forensic professionals.